csgillespie/efficientR/main.md

 To boost performance, one can set 'keys', analogous to 'primary keys in databases'.
 These are '[supercharged rownames](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-keys-fast-subset.html)' which order the table based on one or more variables.
 This allows a *binary search* algorithm to subset the rows of interest, which is much, much faster than the *vector scan* approach used in base R (see [`vignette("datatable-keys-fast-subset")`](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-keys-fast-subset.html)). **data.table** uses the key values for subsetting by default so the variable does not need to be mentioned again.
-Instead, using keys, the search criteria is provided as a list (invoked below with the concise `.()` syntax below, which is synonymous with `list()`).
+Instead, using keys, the search criteria is provided as a list (invoked below with the concise `.()` syntax, which is synonymous with `list()`).

 ```r